 LMS Administrator Responsibilities

-Unlike LMS Reporting, Learning Analytics focuses on identifying macro patterns and trends in data to improve the LMS and organizational performance.
-LMS Administrators use learning analytics to identify trends that indicate how the LMS is used and whether or not the Learning Management System investment is achieving established ROI goals effectively and efficiently.
-Based on an analysis of Learning Analytics, the LMS team will make recommendations for improvements.
+Distinct from LMS Reporting, Learning Analytics concentrates on uncovering broader patterns and trends in data to enhance both the LMS and overall organizational performance.
+LMS Administrators employ learning analytics tools to discern trends that reveal the system’s usage and determine if the Learning Management System investment is effectively and efficiently meeting established business ROI goals.
+By analyzing learning analytics data, the LMS team can identify areas for improvement and make well-informed recommendations to optimize the system’s impact.

 Gamification and Badges

-- Creating the rules for awarding certifications and developing the criteria.
+- Developing rules for awarding badges and defining the criteria.

 LMS System Maintenance